 Paper Case File Documentation

-Documentation of TWC-VR service delivery, including case notes, contact reports and other reports, are maintained in either a virtual case file or a two- or six-sided paper case file.
-Any electronic documents not contained in RHW are contained in a TEAMS virtual case file.
+Use of paper case files for new customers ended on October 4, 2022 with issuance of Guidance Memorandum 23-01: TEAMS Virtual Case Files for VR and OIB.
+The information in this section applies to paper case files used before October 4, 2022.
+Do not store CCH records requested on or after July 1, 2022, in a paper or virtual case file, or on TWC-VR staff computers.

 Documentation Order: Each region may determine which type of case file is used— two- or six-sided.
 Each section of the paper case file should be organized so that initial documents are on the bottom and most recent are on the top unless otherwise specified.
 Because of the volume of information often contained in the six-sided case file, dividers should be used to section off certain areas of documentation.
 This makes the information easier to access on a routine basis.